silvioukoth/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the 9 times table, starting with 0
+Write a program that prints _putchar, followed by a new line